Kismet Theatre

 785 DeKalb Avenue,

-The Kismet Theatre was located at DeKalb and Marcy Avenues in Brooklyn.
+The Kismet Theatre was located at DeKalb Avenue and Marcy Avenue in the Bedford-Stuyvesant district of Brooklyn.
 It opened on April 22, 1922 with Vera Gordon in “Your Best Friend” plus vaudeville on the stage.
-There were three bas relief stone panels located on the facade above the entrance, which depicted scenes from William Shakespeare’s “A Midsummer Nights Dream”.
-Originally an independent, it was taken over by Fox Theatres, and later was part of the Interboro chain, as was the State Theatre, also on DeKalb Avenue at Franklin.
+There were three bas-relief stone panels located on the facade above the entrance, which depicted scenes from William Shakespeare’s “A Midsummer Nights Dream”.
+Originally an independent, it was taken over by Fox Theatres, and later was part of the Interboro chain.

 The Kismet Theatre closed in 1962 and became a church until around 2006.
-I lay unused and was demolished in 2009.
-The State Theatre was closed in 1965 and is now a community center.
+It lay unused and was demolished in 2009.

 Actually went to the Kismet many times as a kid.
 It was located on Dekalb between Tompkins and Throop Aves (not Marcy) right across the street from the first Waldbaums supermarket.
 The first picture I remember seeing there was Bambi, somwhere about 1947.
 When I was a little older my friends and I would get Saturday +PAL passes and spend winter Saturdays watching the customary double feature, four cartoons, serial, and newsreel.
 I remember also seeing yo-yo contests there.
 I was a wonderful place, and not bug infested when I was there.